No. 13 Indiana finally finds way to beat No. 23 Michigan

 The Hoosiers (3-0) earned their fourth consecutive Big Ten win.
 If they match the school record next week at Michigan State, it could set up a showdown between the East Division’s only unbeaten teams Nov.
 21 at No. 3 Ohio State.

+“I’m still very excited,” Milton said.
+“As I have said multiple times, I love this team.
+Very talented.
+They play extremely hard.”

+They just made too many mistakes — and the Hoosiers took full advantage.

+Indiana’s Stevie Scott III ran for 97 yards and two second-half scores.
+Ty Fryfogle caught seven passes for a career-best 142 yards — all in the first half — and Whop Philyor finished with 11 receptions for 79 yards.
+The defense allowed only 13 yards rushing while forcing two turnovers, and Charles Campbell kicked a career-long 52-yard field goal.

+Allen challenged his players with a physical practice Wednesday and they responded on game day.
 Penix was 30 of 50, helping Indiana convert nine of 16 third downs.
-Ty Fryfogle caught seven passes for a career-high 142 yards — all in the first half.
-Whop Philyor caught 11 passes for 79 yards, and Stevie Scott III ran for two second-half scores.
-Charles Campbell kicked a career-long 52-yard field goal.

-Defensively, the Hoosiers dominated.
-They set the tone by forcing Michigan into three-and-outs on three of its first four series, gave up 13 yards rushing and only allowed the Wolverines to take five snaps in Indiana territory through the first three quarters.
-And then, when it appeared Michigan might rally, Jaylin Williams undercut Joe Milton’s pass and returned the interception 36 yards to set up Indiana’s final score.
+Defensively, the Hoosiers also took charge.
+They forced Michigan into three-and-outs on three of its first four series and only allowed the Wolverines to take five snaps in Indiana territory through the first three quarters.

-It was clear right from the start that this game would be different.

-Miles Marshall capped Indiana’s first possession by outjumping Gemon Green for a 13-yard score to make it 7-0.
+Then, just when it appeared the Wolverines might rally as they’ve done so many times previously, Jaylin Williams undercut Milton’s pass and returned the interception 36 yards to set up Scott’s second TD run for the final score.

 THE TAKEAWAY